-1.5.
+1.6.
 Coordination

 The DBCP employs a full-time Technical Coordinator using funds provided voluntarily by panel Member countries.
-The first Technical Coordinator, Mr. David Meldrum, was hired in June 1987 and was based at CLS in Toulouse.
-The second Technical Coordinator, Mr. Etienne Charpentier, was hired in June 1989 and was based in CLS America, Inc. in Largo, USA until June 1993, when the position was moved to Toulouse.
-The third Technical Coordinator, Ms Hester Viola, was hired in July 2006, and is based in Toulouse.
+The first Technical Coordinator, Mr. David Meldrum, was hired in June 1987 and was based at CLS, Service Argos in Toulouse.
+The second Technical Coordinator, Mr. Etienne Charpentier, was hired in June 1989 and was based in Service Argos, Inc. in Largo, USA until June 1993, when the position was moved to Toulouse.
+The third Technical Coordinator, Ms Hester Viola, was hired in July 2006, and was based in Toulouse.
+The fourth Technical Coordinator, Ms Kelly Stroker was recruited in August 2011, and is based in Toulouse.